theorangepotato/programming-languages-2019/lecture-1.1.md

  **Homework:**
  - Read the [BNF Converter Tutorial](http://bnfc.digitalgrammars.com/tutorial/bnfc-tutorial.html) up to and including Section "The deeper semantics of precedence levels: dummy labels".

  - Install [Haskell](https://www.haskell.org/) on your machine and run some programs in the [LambdaNat language](https://github.com/alexhkurz/programming-languages-2019/tree/master/Lambda-Calculus/LambdaNat).

- - Install BNFC,  and parse some lambda expressions.
+ - Write a program `plus_one.lc` in LambdaNat that adds +1 to a number.
+Test your program using the interpreter as in the previous item.

+ - [Install BNFC](https://github.com/alexhkurz/programming-languages-2019/blob/master/BNFC-installation.md),  and parse some lambda expressions as in the [BNFC Self Check](https://github.com/alexhkurz/programming-languages-2019/blob/master/BNFC-example.md).
+Compare the abstract syntax trees produced by the parser with the parsing you have done by hand in the exercises above.